couchbase/query/docs/n1ql-select.md

     * Added cond to EBNF diagrams
 * 2013-07-23 - JOIN result objects
     * Added Appendix on JOIN result objects
+* 2013-12-03 - Target syntax
+    * Updated syntax targeting beta / production release
+    * KEY joins and subqueries
+    * Updated syntax for FROM UNNEST
+    * Updated syntax for collection expressions
+    * BETWEEN operator
+    * [*] operator for array traversal
+    * Handle NaN and +/- infinity
+    * Date/Time features

 ### Open Issues

 This meta-section records open issues in this document, and will eventually disappear.

-1. NULL / MISSING.
+1. Proposal for NULL / MISSING.
 Merge NULL and MISSING as follows: retain IS [ NOT ] MISSING, but treat NULL and MISSING as identical in all other respects (except sorting?).
 Remove some other references to MISSING.
 Remove IS [ NOT ] VALUED.

-1. Document handling of NaN and +/- infinity as these may arise during expression evaluation and cannot be represented in standard JSON.

-1. Add [*] operator for array traversal.

-1. Collection expressions: Add IN; support non-path exprs
-   * ANY / ALL expr OVER ident IN expr
-   * FIRST / ARRAY expr OVER ident IN expr [ WHEN expr ]

-1. FROM OVER:
-   * FROM path [ [ AS ] alias ] (OVER ident IN subpath)*